 Requesting Accommodation Services

 It can take time to register for accommodations and obtain funding for students with permanent disabilities.
-We encourage students to contact the Student Success Office as soon as they have been accepted into their program of choice, six to eight weeks (minimum) before the start of classes.
-Students will then meet with a Student Success Coordinator who will discuss your needs and create an accommodation plan with you.
-It's best to start this early--it can take several months to arrange and organize accommodations!
+We encourage students to contact the Student Support and Accessibility Office (SSAO) as soon as they have been accepted into their program of choice, six to eight weeks (minimum) before the start of classes.
+Students will then meet with a Student Support and Accessibility Coordinator who will discuss your needs and create an accommodation plan with you.
+It's best to start this early--it can take several months to arrange and organize accommodations depending on the complexity of the need!

-For inquiries about disability and accommodation services at King's, contact the Student Success Coordinator (SSC).
-We welcome inquiries from both prospective and current students.
+For inquiries about disability and accommodation services at King's, contact the Student Support and Accessibility Office.
+We welcome inquiries from prospective and current students.

-Follow these steps to be eligible for accommodations at King's
+Follow these steps to be request accommodation at King's

-- Complete the Accommodation Request form.
-You will need to complete this form before meeting with a Student Success Coordinator.
+- Complete the Request for Accommodations form.
+You will need to complete this form before meeting with a Student Support and Accessibility Coordinator.
+Once received, the SSAO will contact you to make an appointment with one of our coordinators.

-- Once the Registration for Accommodations and medical documentation are submitted, attend your appointment with one of the Student Success Coordinators to review your documentation, determine appropriate support services, and discuss funding eligibility.
-Types of accommodations and services vary greatly, but here are some examples of accommodations:
+- Once the Request for Accommodations form and medical documentation are submitted, attend your appointment with one of the Student Support and Accessibility Coordinators to review your documentation, determine appropriate support services, and discuss funding eligibility.

 - If your accommodations require financial assistance, complete a student loan application.
-The Student Success Coordinator will complete a Schedule 4 (grant application for students with permanent disabilities) with you and send it to Student Aid Alberta on your behalf.
+The Student Support and Accessibility Coordinator will complete a Schedule 4 (grant application for Students with Permanent Disabilities) with you and send it to Student Aid Alberta on your behalf.
 Applications for funding can take time to process, so the sooner you apply the better (applications open in June for the upcoming school year).
 Some accommodations may not be administered until funding has been received.

-- You will receive a Memo of Accommodations after your appointment with the Student Success Coordinator.
+- You will receive a Letter of Accommodation after your appointment with the Student Support and Accessibility Coordinator.
 You are responsible to pick these up at the beginning of each semester.

-- You are responsible for delivering your Memo of Accommodations to each of your professors at the beginning of each semester and to discuss your individual needs and accommodations with them.
+- You are responsible for delivering your Letter of Accommodation to each of your professors at the beginning of each semester and to discuss your individual needs and accommodations with them.

-- Be in regular conversation with the Student Success Coordinators to ensure that accommodations are meeting your academic needs.
+- Be in regular conversation with the Student Support and Accessibility Coordinators to ensure that accommodations are meeting your academic needs.

-- Be in touch with the Student Success Coordinator prior to each academic year that you attend King's.
-Accommodation memos are not automatically updated and must be requested prior to the beginning of the start of each year at King's.
+- Make a new appointment with the SSAO prior to each academic year that you attend Kings.
+Letters of Accommodation memos are not automatically updated and must be requested prior to the beginning of the start of each year at King's within 10 days of the first day of class.

 Changes in accommodations can be requested to compensate for needs that arise through the course of a student's time at King's.
-It is the student’s responsibility to start a follow-up conversation with the Student Success Coordinator to discuss changes in accommodations.
+It is the student’s responsibility to start a follow-up conversation with the SSAO to discuss changes in accommodations.

 |Type of Disability||Documentation Requirements|